cloudsmith-io/cloudsmith-kubernetes-oidc-demo/README.md

 # Cloudsmith OIDC Token Demo

-**Important: This is not an official Cloudsmith solution.
-This project is a community-created demonstration and is not affiliated with, endorsed, or supported by Cloudsmith.**

 This project demonstrates how to use Kubernete's service account tokens to populate a Kubernetes image pull secret for Cloudsmith.
 It consists of two main components:

 1. A CronJob (`job.yaml`) that regularly fetches a Cloudsmith token using the Kubernetes service account token.